 Transcriptomic correlations can predict genetic regulation

 Theoretically, two genes that share linear positive regulation should be positively correlated in their overlapping transcriptomes, whereas two genes that share linear negative regulation should be negatively correlated in their transcriptomes.
-Formally, if we consider that a gene A has a transcriptome {A} associated with it, and if we consider a second gene B with an associated transcriptome {B} that is activated by A (that is, B∈{A}, such that {B}⊂{A}), then it follows that genetic knockout of A or B should both lead to the same perturbation of the transcriptome {B}.
 Conversely, it follows that if two mutants have overlapping transcriptomes that are strongly positively correlated, it is likely that these two genes share a positive regulatory association.
-In other words, transcriptomic correlation is a good predictor of genetic regulation.
-For a formal introduction to the genetic logic, see S.I..
+In other words, the existence of a transcriptomic correlation between two genes is a good predictor of genetic regulation between them.
+We have developed a formal genetic notation and logic to analyze and understand regulatory relationships between genes (see S.I.).

-Although transcriptomic correlations could theoretically be used for the purposes of identifying genetic regulation, noise from measuring 20,000 genes in multiple different genotypes can cause serious interference with any inferences.
+Although transcriptomic correlations could theoretically be used for the purposes of identifying genetic regulation, noise can cause serious interference with any inferences that are made.
 Additionally, genes sometimes experience multiple modes of regulation, including positive and negative regulation, from the same gene or pathway.
 Because we are measuring the system at steady state, both modes of regulation will be measured simultaneously.
-If a positive and a negative signal are both present in a transcriptome, running a naive regression may result in a value close to zero.
-Therefore, we took steps to mitigate noise emanating from frequent outliers.
-As a first mitigation attempt, we rank-tranformed the β coefficients for each mutant.
+If a positive and a negative signal of equal signal are both present in a transcriptome, running a naive regression may result in a value close to zero.
+Therefore, we took steps to mitigate noise emanating from frequent outliers and to identify multiple regulatory signals.

+To mitigate noise, we rank-tranformed the β coefficients for each mutant.
 This has the effect of mitigating outliers by resetting the difference between adjacent coefficients to unity.
-Secondly, we performed robust Bayesian regressions using a Student-T distribution as a prior.
+Next, we performed robust Bayesian regressions using a Student-T distribution as a prior.
 A Student-T distribution decays less quickly than a normal distribution, which causes the model to consider outliers to be less informative than traditional regressions.

 Top Schematic Diagram showing that genes that interact positively should have a positive transcriptomic correlation, whereas genes that interact negatively should have a negative correlation.
 Single genes are referred to by their names (A, B), and the transcriptome associated only with gene X is referred to as {X}.
 We use superscripts to denote expression level.
 In this case, 0 = no expression (knockout); 1 = WT level; 2 = Greater than WT level.
 Bottom Empirical demonstration that transcriptomes between two interacting genes can be extremely well correlated when genes are ranked by expression changes relative to a wild-type.